unicode-org/icu/docs/userguide/boundaryanalysis/break-rules.md

 so marked can begin a match after a preceding boundary or at the start of text, but cannot extend a match via chaining from another rule.

-~~The !!LBCMNoChain; statement modifies chaining behavior by preventing chaining from one rule to another from occurring on any character whose Line Break property is Combining Mark.
-This option is subject to change or removal, and should not be used in general.
-Within ICU, it is used only with the line break rules.
-We hope to replace it with something more general.~~

-> :point_right: **Note**: `!!LBCMNoChain` is deprecated, and will be removed
-> completely from a future version of ICU.

 ## Rule Status Values

 Break rules can be tagged with a number, which is called the *rule status*.